traject/traject/doc/other_commands.md

 Or to `human` for human readable display of marc (that is not meant for machine readability, but can be good for manual diagnostics.)

+If outputing type binary, setting `marcout.allow_oversized` to true or false (boolean or string), to pass that to the MARC::Writer.
+If set to true, then oversized MARC records can still be serialized, with length bytes zero'd out -- technically illegal, but can be read by MARC::Reader in permissive mode.

 As the standard Marc4JReader always convert to UTF8, output will always be in UTF8.
 For standard readeres, you do need to set the `marc_source.type` setting to XML for xml input